Cushing’s Disease in Horses - PPID Causes, Signs & Treatment

 - Laminitis and recurring sole abscesses

-- hyperinsulinemia (high levels of insulin in the blood, HI) and
+- basal (resting) hyperinsulinemia – high levels of insulin in the blood (HI)

-- insulin resistance (the failure of cells to respond to insulin, IR)
+- tissue insulin resistance (IR) – failure of cells to respond to insulin (hepatic and/or peripheral)

-PPID can be one of the more challenging diseases for vets to diagnose in horses, especially in the early stages when the clinical signs are subtle (e.g. change in attitude or lethargy, decreased performance, weight and/or muscle loss).
-Therefore, when horse owners first notice a difference in the health or behavior of their horse – or the vet picks up on something during a routine visit such as a Coggins test or health certificate – a more thorough evaluation should take place that includes patient history, physical exam, and bloodwork.
+PPID can be one of the more challenging diseases for vets to diagnose in horses, especially in the early stages when the clinical signs are subtle.
+Therefore, when horse owners first notice a difference in the health or behavior of their horse, a more thorough evaluation should take place.

 A thorough visual and hands-on assessment of the horse is a key component of the PPID diagnosis, especially in the early stages.
 The veterinarian may be able to pick up on subtle differences from the last evaluation, such as: